Eccentric Catastrophes & What To Do With Them: Introduction

 While the development of waveform templates for eccentric binaries has historically lagged behind other binary sources, the topic is receiving steadily increasing attention.
-Analytic models of the inspiral phase have been developed for binaries with eccentricity $e \lesssim 0.6$ to third post-Newtonian (PN) order~\cite{Moore:2018kvz,Moore:2019xkm}, and in the high eccentricity limit at leading PN order~\cite{Loutrel:2019kky,Gallouin:2012kb}.
+Analytic models of the inspiral phase have been developed for binaries with eccentricity $e \lesssim 0.6$ to third post-Newtonian (PN) order~\cite{Moore:2018kvz,Moore:2019xkm}, and in the high eccentricity ($e\sim1$) limit at leading PN order (so-called Newtonian order in both conservative and dissipative dynamics)~\cite{Loutrel:2019kky,Gallouin:2012kb}.
 Significant progress has also been made to extend the effective one-body (EOB) waveforms to arbitrary eccentricity~\cite{Nagar:2021:EccentricWaveform,RamosBuades:2022:EccentricWaveform,Liu:2022:EccentricWaveform}, as well as extend the PN inspiral-only waveforms to full inspiral-merger-ringdown (IMR) waveforms~\cite{Cho:2022:EccentricWaveform}.
-However, presently it is difficult to quantify exactly how accurate these waveform models are due to the lack of an ``exact" waveform, specifically those provided by numerical relativity.
+However, presently it is difficult to quantify exactly how accurate these waveform models are in the high eccentricity regime due to the lack of an ``exact" waveform, specifically those provided by numerical relativity (NR).
 While initial data of relevance to BBHs generally results in a non-negligible amount of orbital eccentricity, computational limitations have historically prevented the simulation of binaries with moderate and high eccentricity beyond a few orbital cycles~\cite{Stephens:2011as,East:2011xa,East:2012ww}.
+Recent progress toward addressing this may be found in~\cite{Boyle:2019kee}.

 Within the context of PN theory, the analytic modeling of eccentric binaries has proven to be mathematically rich, and challenging.
 Due to Fourier space reducing the complexity of GW data analysis, the end goal of analytic waveform modeling is usually to develop a closed-form expression (i.e. one that does not require an infinite summation of terms, or evaluation of numerical integrals) for the waveform template in terms of frequency rather than time.
 Even in the time domain, modeling of eccentric orbits can be challenging, and it is well known even at the Newtonian level that the dynamics can generically only be reduced to quadratures~\cite{PoissonWill}.
 Explicit solutions require either perturbative techniques~\cite{Yunes:2009yz} or Fourier series methods~\cite{Moore:2018kvz,Moreno-Garrido}.